Salim Bayri (b. 1992, Casablanca) is a visual artist based in Amsterdam.

 Bayri holds a BA in Arts and Design from the Escola Massana (CAT) and a MA in Media, Art, Design and Technology from the Frank Mohr Institute (NL).
 2019-21 he was a resident at the Rijksakademie van beeldende kunst (NL); and in 2022 was awarded the Volkskrant Visual Arts Prize and the Charlotte Köhler Prize.
-His work has been shown in art spaces and institutions such as W139 (Amsterdam), Motel Spatie (Arnhem), CODA Museum (Apeldoorn), Alyssa Davis Gallery (New York), ADN Gallery (Barcelona), Azkuna Zentroa (Bilbao), GVCC (Casablanca), Hot Wheels (Athens), and La Capella (Barcelona) among others.
-Bayri is half of the music duo BAZOGA and he is represented by Galerie van Gelder (Amsterdam), but he can often be found hanging out in obsolete online chatrooms where diasporas gather, and where strangeness, blasphemy, and “pulling each other’s legs” are common practices.
+His work has been shown in art spaces such as W139 (Amsterdam), CODA Museum (Apeldoorn), Alyssa Davis Gallery (New York), ADN Gallery (Barcelona), Azkuna Zentroa (Bilbao), GVCC (Casablanca), Hot Wheels (Athens), and La Capella (Barcelona) among others.
+Bayri is half of the music duo BAZOGA and he is represented by Galerie van Gelder (Amsterdam).

 Salim offers art direction and production help for multimedia projects (CGI, 3D and 2D) contact salimcmyk@gmail.com.